RyandeKlerk05/-SDA-_Group4/README.md

 3. Github structure:
     - **Data**: The raw data (like .csv files) we use for our experiments, and code used for the webscraping of data.
+      - data_source.txt: List of all datasets used, and the links with the origin.
     - **Experiments**: The code used for processing and plotting the data.
          - Sub1_Sub2: Code related to subquestion 1 and 2.
             - collect_data.py: Collects and cleans the data from the dataset.